• Skip to primary navigation

 Greens and beans garnished with grated romano cheese.

-To serve, ladle it into a soup bowl and top it with a squeeze of lemon juice or a drizzle of extra-virgin olive oil for added brightness and richness.
+This dish is versatile enough to serve as a main course or a side.
+Ladle it into a bowl and finish with a squeeze of lemon juice or a drizzle of olive oil for brightness.

 Tips